 It’s important to note that triggers are not exclusive to size.
 The trigger for team expansion also relates to flow in terms of team volume and cognitive capacity.
-A team should be balanced to allow for a confidence in predictability of volume and responsiveness.
-Therefore balancing the overhead to avoid too much context switching and cognitive load, with consideration to allocated slack will help ensure the teams can provide repeatable, high quality outcomes.
-Maximising the utilisation of these teams without consideration to cognitive load and capacity, will likely decrease quality, overall system throughput and balance between the teams.
+A team should be balanced to allow for confidence in the predictability of volume and responsiveness.
+Therefore balancing the overhead to avoid too much context switching and cognitive load, with consideration to allocated slack, will help ensure the teams can provide repeatable high-quality outcomes.
+Maximising the utilisation of these teams without consideration to cognitive load and capacity will likely decrease quality, overall system throughput and balance between the teams.
 Consider the teachings of theory of constraints to inform this balance.

 For this article, we will not explore team designs for type and domain, we are focused on the social dynamics, team and company constructs of teams.
 If you are reading this from a digital or software team background, then to learn more about constructs and models for domain application in relation to team design, I would recommend exploring Team Topologies which covers these areas well.